wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 | ---- | ------------------------------------------------------------ |
 |      |                                                              |

 Instead of using keycloak.json, you can define everything within the `jetty-web.xml`.
-Youâ€™ll just have to figure out how the json settings match to the `org.keycloak.representations.adapters.config.AdapterConfig` class.
+You¡¯ll just have to figure out how the json settings match to the `org.keycloak.representations.adapters.config.AdapterConfig` class.

 ```
 <?xml version="1.0"?>